AlexKhymenko/ngx-permissions/README.md

 export class AppRoutingModule {}
 ```

-In order to pass additional properties like params use pass `redirectTo` as object.
+In order to pass additional properties like params, set `redirectTo` to an object.
 `navigationCommands` and `navigationExtras` are reserved words it corresponds to parameters passed to router.navigate function
 `navigate(commands: any[], extras: NavigationExtras): Promise<boolean>`